darkdiesel/vagrant-bash-common/README.md

 * Install VirtualBox on you machine from.
 See [virtualbox.org](https://www.virtualbox.org/) for installation package.
 * Install plugin vagrant-vbguest `vagrant plugin install vagrant-vbguest` *temp
 * Run vagrant `vagrant up`
+* Required plugins should be installed automatically.
+If not check [vagrant plugins requirements](#vagrant-plugins-requirements) section
 * Add to hosts `192.168.56.123  vagrant-common.loc wwww.vagrant-common.loc`

 ## Where put site sources?